The City of Oak Forest is buying up property that once served as a pizza restaurant as part of efforts to boost the city's business base.

 Contractors are looking at the property and city officials are talking to architects about improving the site.

-At one time, Numero Uno location was a thriving business on Cicero Avenue, officials said.
+At one time, the pizza chain Numero Uno location was a thriving business on Cicero Avenue, officials said.
 Other restaurants occupied the building after Numero Uno closed.

 Change in the use of the property over the years caused it to devalue, Dotson said.